shahin-bayat/go-api/README.md

 # Go RESTful API

-This is a simple CRUD API (simple Bank account) using Go and Postgres.
-It allows you to create, read, update and delete accounts, also utilizes jwt to authenticate users. .
+This is a simple RESTful API (simple Bank account) using Go and Postgres.
+It allows you to create, read, update and delete accounts, also utilizes jwt to authenticate users.

 The folder structure I used inspired by [golang documentation](https://go.dev/doc/modules/layout)